 They have to go and do 30 minutes or an hour and a half of all these low-level exercises that aren’t very exciting and are not helping them reach their fitness goals, fat loss goals, or performance goals.

-In that case, what I end up doing is intertwining those pre-rehabilitation and rehabilitation exercises into someone’s program so that they end up spending maybe 5 to 10 minutes just working on these specific exercises.
+In that case, I end up intertwining those pre-rehabilitation and rehabilitation exercises into someone’s program so that they spend maybe 5 to 10 minutes just working on these specific exercises.

 Kate Vidulich: Excellent.
-I mean, this is great because I also feel like many people bypass all these kinds of movements because they are often not the most exciting in an exercise program.
+This is great because I feel like many people bypass all these kinds of movements because they are often not the most exciting in an exercise program.